thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/08_dominated_industry_ownership.md

 ### Example with SOE vs private

 Compute mean and percentile for year 2001 by firm's ownership.
-Bear in mind that we get the average and percentile from the firm level of output, employment, capital and sales.
+Bear in mind that we get the median and percentile from the firm level of output, employment, capital and sales.

 If percentile of SOE above Private, then sector dominated by SOE